refena/refena/refena/README.md

 ## Refena vs async_redux

 Compared to [async_redux](https://pub.dev/packages/async_redux),
-Refena encourages you to split the state into multiple providers.
+Refena encourages you to split the state into multiple providers, making it easier to scale your app.

-This makes it easier to implement isolated features, so not only you have separation of concerns between UI and business logic, but also between different features: You can only dispatch actions of the same provider.

-Refena also favors dependency injection, so you can test each provider in isolation.

-Another benefit is
+### ➤ Key differences

+**More scalable**:\
+Since actions are bound to a `ReduxProvider`, you can split your app into multiple providers.
+This makes it easier to scale your app.
-that you can view the [dependency graph](#-dependency-graph) without any additional logic in your providers.
+You can also view the [dependency graph](#-dependency-graph) without any additional logic in your providers.

+**No StoreConnector**:\
+You don't need to use a `StoreConnector` to access the state.
+If you wish, you can use a `ViewModelBuilder` instead, but it's not required.

+**More type-safety**:\
+Refena is more type-safe than async_redux since it differentiates between synchronous and asynchronous actions.

 ## Getting started